davidschober/recipes/content/that-it-will-never-come-again-by-emily-dickinson.md

 ---
-title: "That it will never come again by Emily Dickinson"
+title: That it will never come again by Emily Dickinson
 date: 2019-01-12T23:24:54-06:00
 tags: ["poetry", "time"]
 categories: ["entree"]